mkodekar/WrongPinShutdown/README.md

-This apps serves to shut down your phone after 10 unsuccessful attempts to unlock it.
+This application for Android serves to shut down your phone after 10 unsuccessful attempts to unlock it.

 Made by Stevan.